Winston-Salem police investigating a shooting that left 1 injured

-WINSTON-SALEM, N.C. — The Winston-Salem police department is investigating a shooting after a man showed up at a hospital with a gunshot wound Saturday morning.
+WINSTON-SALEM, N.C. — The Winston-Salem police department is investigating an early morning shooting that left one person injured.

-Police say the 34-year-old man was inside Lounge 34 on North Liberty Street when he was shot.
+Police said it happened Saturday at an apartment complex on Sunderland Road.

+Police located a man suffering from a gunshot wound to his left arm.

 Anyone with any information regarding this investigation is asked to call the Winston-Salem Police Department at 336-773-7700, Crime Stoppers at 336-727-2800, or En Espanol 336-728-3904.